Winniecheryl/Git-Cheat-Sheet/README.md

 Here is a screenshot of what I have done on my command prompt to create the repository and the readme file you are currently reading;

 ![Screenshot (267)](https://user-images.githubusercontent.com/58620711/154179425-1d4e88ac-f844-4de5-8040-e9006e987e25.png)

+##  2. **Common git commands**

+Now that you can create a repository, add a readme file, make a commit and push, here are some git commnads that should be knowing as a developer.

+These are commands that you will find yourself using almost everytime as you get more familiar with git and github.

+- **Git Clone**
+If you love to work with other developers and copy some tips from them, git clone is definetely for you.
+It allows you to copy someone elses code to your own working space, and thereafter, you can make all the changes and modification you desire.